 Teeth!
-When she was smaller, her mom had to always remind her to brush her teeth and helped her get to the backs.
+When she was smaller, her mom always had to remind her to brush her teeth and helped her to brush all the way to the back.
 She wasn’t sure which toothbrush was hers in the cup, there were three.
 She grabbed the purple one and covered it with paste, shoved it in her mouth and began to scrub.

 “Mom!!!
 Aubrey’s using my toothbrush.”

 “I’m… oh, hi, I’m sorry.”
-Aubrey pulled it out of her mouth and stared at it for a second.
+Aubrey pulled it out of her mouth and stared at it.

 The little girl crossed her arms.

 “You are so gross,” she said.
 “I can’t believe you’re my sister.”

 Her mom dropped her off near a fence line where groups of kids stood scattered.
 She saw smoke drifting up from one circle, another group was all in black.
 There was a group of cheerleaders and, next to them, tall muscular boys throwing a football.

 One of the cheerleaders came skipping over to Aubrey, she had a high blonde ponytail and endless perkiness.